 All get the same welcome and are given the once over upon arrival.
 A bath to get rid of any fleas, vet treatment if necessary, a good dinner and a soft bed.
 A note is made of their earmarks and microchip details are taken.
 Before lights out, Deb makes the rounds alone checking every one and passing around the sausages.
 For the newbies, it has been a hell of a day.

-The kennel block closes for the day at 3 o’clock sharp and their lunch is served followed by more sleep.
-Supporters and adopters mix with accountants, trainers and a biker desperate for a full English in our cafe.
+The kennel block closes for the day at 3 o’clock sharp and their main meal is served followed by more sleep.
+Supporters and adopters mix with accountants, trainers, or a disgruntled traveller who wants his emaciated mare back.
 You never know who or what will turn up.
-A big round hay bale, donated by a local school, or someone picking up a sofa or half a a dozen eggs from the girls.
-Our vets might arrive to work upstairs in our treatment room or perhaps the farrier pops in to trim Albie’s feet.
-Behind the scenes, admin staff may be dispatching stock to our many charity shops or identifying the new arrival, or perhaps doing the wages whilst sampling one of the new cakes.
-A photographer snaps away at a dog which needs a push and another dove goes missing courtesy of the buzzard.
+A big round hay bale, donated by a local school, or someone picking up half a dozen eggs from the battery girls.
+Our vets might arrive to work upstairs in our treatment room or perhaps the farrier will pop in to trim Isla’s feet, one of the 70 plus horses we have on the farm.
+Behind the scenes, admin staff may be dispatching stock to our many charity shops, or perhaps doing the wages.
+Ian, our wonderful photographer snaps away at a dog which needs a push and another dove goes missing courtesy of the buzzard.
 No day is the same.

 Dandy and Beano the miniature donkeys watch over us (sort of), standing shoulder to shoulder with the goats.
 We never see the great crested newts but the wildlife officer tells us they are there.
 We can house 100 dogs at any one time at a push; these are mainly greyhounds’, however the odd lurcher will sneak under the wire.
 At any time, our whiteboard will list another 30 racers waiting for a space.
 A good 20 of our dogs will never leave our care and are supported through our sponsor scheme, we cannot thank their supporters enough for this.
 Regular donations are our life blood.